Rokhai/dhvsum-v02/README.md

 composer require backpack/permissionmanager
 ```

-- inish all installation steps for spatie/laravel-permission, which has been pulled as a dependency.
+- Finish all installation steps for spatie/laravel-permission, which has been pulled as a dependency.
 Run its migrations.
 Publish its config files.
 Most likely it's:

 ```
 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="permission-migrations"